Princess Isabella of Parma: Education

-In the summer of 1749, Isabella's parents hired Pierre Cerou, an educated French comedy writer with experience as a tutor to manage their property and instruct Isabella in history, literature, and French.
-In 1754, at the request of the Madrid court who were concerned about Cerou's religiosity, he was replaced by a French Jesuit, Thomas Fumeron.
+In the summer of 1749, Isabella's parents hired Pierre Cerou, an educated French comedy writer and tutor to manage their property and instruct Isabella in history, literature, and French.
+The Madrid court was concerned about Cerou's religiosity, and at their request he was replaced by a French Jesuit, Thomas Fumeron in 1754.
 Fumeron, however, was assigned to Ferdinand, not Isabella.
 From then on, she did not officially have a teacher.
-In 1757 and 1758 respectively, a governor and a tutor were hired for Ferdinand: Auguste de Keralio, a soldier and scientist, and Abbot Bonnot de Condillac, a philosopher and close friend of Rousseau, Diderot, and d'Alembert.
-Isabella was instructed by her confessors, Fathers Fumeron and Belgrado, in the lives of the saints, and she continued to practice drawing, painting, and music with her aya.
+In 1757 and 1758 respectively, a governor and a tutor were hired for Ferdinand: Auguste de Keralio, a soldier and scientist, and Étienne Bonnot, Abbot of Condillac, a philosopher and close friend of Rousseau, Diderot, and d'Alembert.
+Isabella was instructed by her confessors, Fathers Fumeron and Belgrado, in the lives of the saints.
+She continued to practice drawing, painting, and music with her aya.
 She excelled at singing and playing the violin and the harpsichord.
 While there is no proof that she attended lectures by Keralion and Condillac, Badinter argues that her later knowledge of military theory, history, and Enlightenment ideals shows that she did.
+She was certainly exposed to Enlightenment ideas in Parma, where her father was engaged in an extensive project of modernisation with the help of Keralio, Bonnot de Condillac, and Alexandre Deleyre, the court librarian.

 Isabella probably witnessed the cruelty of Keralio and Condillac, especially the latter, towards her brother.
 Despite his progressive idea of teaching through games and his reputation as a revolutionary pedagogue, he regularly beat Ferdinand with a rod or kicked him.
-In her Réflexions sur l'éducation, Isabella would condemn the way her brother had been brought up, anonymously depicting both him and Condillac.
+In her Réflexions sur l'éducation, Isabella would condemn the way her brother had been raised, anonymously depicting both him and Condillac.
 She maintained a correspondence with Keralio in her adulthood, but rarely mentioned the Abbot.